llussy/awesome-stars/README.md

 - [getsentry/sentry](https://github.com/getsentry/sentry) - Developer-first error tracking and performance monitoring
 - [twintproject/twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 - [anyant/rssant](https://github.com/anyant/rssant) - 蚁阅 - 让 RSS 更好用，轻松订阅你喜欢的博客和资讯
-- [ysde/grafana-backup-tool](https://github.com/ysde/grafana-backup-tool) - A Python-based application to backup Grafana settings using the Grafana API
+- [ysde/grafana-backup-tool](https://github.com/ysde/grafana-backup-tool) - A Python-based application to backup Grafana settings by using the Grafana API
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [Yelp/elastalert](https://github.com/Yelp/elastalert) - Easy & Flexible Alerting With ElasticSearch
 - [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.